tuliopereirab/arithmetic-encoder-av1/README.md

 **More information about the architecture in [Project](Project) folder.**

 ## Versions
-1. _entropy-encoder_ is the original architecture comprised by stages 1, 2, 3 and 4, as explained above.
+1. <code>[rtl/entropy-encoder-original](rtl/entropy-encoder-original)</code> is the original architecture comprised by stages 1, 2, 3 and 4, as explained above.
-2. _entropy-encoder-lp_ is a low-power version of the architecture.
+2. <code>[rtl/entropy-encoder-lp](rtl/entropy-encoder-lp)</code> is a low-power version of the architecture.
 This version uses Operand Isolation and Clock Gating to reduce the power consumption of the architecture.
 This version aims to prevent useless values from _Boolean Operation_ from being generated and stored.
+3. <code>[rtl/entropy-encoder-1-bool](rtl/entropy-encoder-1-bool)</code> version with only one _Boolean Operation_ in Stages 2 and 3 (same as the <code>[rtl/entropy-encoder-original](rtl/entropy-encoder-original)</code> with the code divided in modules for _CDF_ and _Boolean Operations_);
+4. <code>[rtl/entropy-encoder-2-bool](rtl/entropy-encoder-2-bool)</code> version with 2 _Boolean Operations_ in parallel in Stages 2 and 3.
+5. <code>[rtl/entropy-encoder-3-bool](rtl/entropy-encoder-3-bool)</code> version with 3 _Boolean Operations_ in parallel in Stages 2 and 3.
+6. <code>[rtl/entropy-encoder-4-bool](rtl/entropy-encoder-4-bool)</code> version with 4 _Boolean Operations_ in parallel in Stages 2 and 3.
+Also added another _Carry Propagation_ block in Stage 4 totaling 2.

 ## How to run the main testbench?
 1. Generate the simulation data and generate the LUT data ([lut-generator.py](Scripts/lut-generator.py));